1. How do you find files based on specific criteria using the find

 df -h

-The free command displays memory usage, including free and used memory.
+free displays system memory usage, including total, used, and available RAM and swap.

 free -h